Kubernetes 'kubectl' session and API request recording

 Grants only configure how the API server proxy treats incoming connections; they do not configure tailnet device connectivity.
 To allow clients to connect, refer to the API server proxy prerequisites.

-You must specify the source (the tailnet identity that initiates the kubectl session), the destination (the API server proxy), and the tsrecorder instance.
+You must specify the source (the tailnet identity that starts the kubectl session), the destination (the API server proxy), and the tsrecorder instance.
 You can also specify the failure policy.
 The default failure policy is to fail open.

 The following example:

-- Allows requests from
+- Lets requests from

-group:engineeringto connect to the API server proxy on all operator instances tagged withtag:k8s-operatoron port443. - Enforces session recording for
+group:engineeringconnect to the API server proxy on all operator instances tagged withtag:k8s-operatoron port443. - Enforces session recording for

 kubectlsessions from tailnet groupgroup:engineeringto all API server proxy instances tagged withtag:k8s-operator. - Configures the recorded sessions to be sent to a